Vyral/base-template/_posts/2018-12-17-talking-sports-the-holidays-and-real-estate-with-michele-tafoya.md

 ---
 layout: post
-title: 'Talking Sports, the Holidays, and Real Estate With Michele Tafoya.'
+title: 'Talking Sports, the Holidays, and Real Estate With Michele Tafoya'
-date: 2018-12-17 20:54:51
+date: 2018-12-17 20:54:00
 tags:
   - Real Estate
 excerpt: with all of you today.